A Step by Step Guide for Optimizing your Website for Organic Search

 Google recommends using Schema.org markup to optimize your website for organic search.
 But Schema.org is complicated and it is hard to figure out what structured data you should use on what page to get the best results.
 That is why we have developed this guide.

 Our goal is to help you learn how to optimize a website using Schema.org, and automating the processes by using Schema App, or another JSON-LD generator.
-And don’t worry, you won’t have to any write code to get this right.
+And don’t worry, you won’t have to write any code to get this right.

 - What pages should you optimize on a website?